tinuwalther/tinuwalther.github.io/_posts/2024-04-06-psresourceget.md

 ## Install Modules

-Set the PSGallery as trusted.
+Set the PSGallery as trusted if it's not.

 ````powershell
 Set-PSResourceRepository -Name "PSGallery" -Priority 25 -Trusted -PassThru